R3D-R4V3N/Formula1-Top3-Prediction/README.md

    The script writes the best model parameters and a suggested threshold to `optuna_best_params.json`.
+   Older files using keys like `lr` or `l2` are automatically converted.

 3. Determine the final decision threshold with out-of-fold predictions: